mehta-lab/reconstruct-order/README.md

 ## Updated software

 We have now added support for Micro-Manager 2.0 and developed a [napari plugin](https://www.napari-hub.org/plugins/recOrder-napari) for QLIPP.
-The corresponding GitHub repository is [recOrder](https://github.com/mehta-lab/recOrder).
+The corresponding GitHub repository is [recOrder](https://github.com/mehta-lab/recOrder). `reconstruct-order` is no longer maintained.

 ## Introduction